himar33/RPG-Progression/docs/README.md

 ### Progression Types
 #### Player
-Player progression refers to the player’s skill level improving and learning how the game works.
-Such as learning the right combos and special moves to use in a fighting game.
+“Player” progression refers to the person playing the game improving their skill and knowledge of the design.
+Many action-based titles are designed around the player getting better at the game to have any chance of winning — a big example being the Souls series.
 #### Character
-In-game avatar becoming stronger outside of the player’s skill.
+“Character” or “Abstracted” progression refers to the in-game avatar becoming stronger outside of the player’s skill.
+RPGs are the best example of this, and the whole abstract concept of leveling up.
 #### Game
 Moving through the various levels or areas of the game until you reach the credits.

+Depending on the design of your title, you may have any combination of the three as the focal point.
+The important part is understanding what progression means to your title and to the people playing it.

 The three types of progression that I have discussed before focus on the element that progresses, but how does this element progress?
 There can be two types of progress, **positive**, the most used in digital RPGs, or **negative**, less seen in video games but quite used in tabletop role-playing games.